 Blurry images are one of the most common rejection reasons from our retail distribution partners.
 If your document contains images, you may need to make a few adjustments in order for them to convert properly.
 We accept the most commonly used image formats: JPG, GIF, and PNG.

 Images require a delicate balancing act since your image must have a resolution high enough to be clear and crisp, but not so high that it is too large.
 Try to keep the resolution on your images between 96 - 150 DPI.
 You will also want to keep your image size around 500 x 500 pixels or less.
 You can adjust image resolution and DPI in any image-editing program.

 NOTE: Some retail distribution outlets do not accept images above 2 million pixels.
 To prevent rejection, we suggest you make adjustments to images prior to conversion to EPUB format.

-NOTE: The Lulu EPUB Converter automatically formats images in line with text regardless of the settings you apply prior to conversion.
+NOTE: The Lulu EPUB Converter automatically formats images as centered, in line with text regardless of the settings you apply prior to conversion.

 Figure: Add a Hyperlink

 If you want an internal link to another chapter or section within the EPUB, select the Place in this Document option from the Link to panel and link to a previously created bookmark or heading.